AnoopReddy-23/Simple-Youtube/README.md

-Develop an application with the following
+Developing an application with the following

 Web Page 1.
 Upload the following
 Title - Input Field (50 characters)
 Description - Text area (200 characters)
-Upload Thumbnail (Image - Formats - JPG and PNG only) Upload Video (Video file format - MPG, AVI, MP4 only) API Integration: Upload image and video to Cloudinary.com.
+Upload Thumbnail (Image - Formats - JPG and PNG only) Upload Video (Video file format - MPG, AVI, MP4 only) API Integration: Uploading image and video to Cloudinary.com.
 Create a free account at Cloudinary

 Web Page 2 - Listing
-Display the thumbnails along with Title.
-Fetch the image from Cloudinary and display.
+Displaying the thumbnails along with Title.
+Fetching the image from Cloudinary and displayed.
 Clicking on the Thumbnail or the title should display Web Page 3

-Web Page 3 -Display video
+Web Page 3 -Displaying video
-Play the video automatically.
+Playing the video automatically.
 Fetch the video from Cloudinary

-Tools and Technologies to be used for development ReactJS
+Tools and Technologies used for development
+ReactJS
 NodeJS
 MongoDB